HapyM3al/grafana/README.md

 ## Prometheus

-Prometheus blackbox exporter is the best for whatever need to do for webscriping.
+Prometheus blackbox exporter is the best for whatever need to do for webscraping.
 Im using it to keep track of ssl certs.
 Best dashboard is here: https://grafana.com/grafana/dashboards/7587

 ## telegraf